 By Chris Nelson.
-April 6, 2021.
-The Pasco County School Board released a statement admitting their mask mandate hinges on Governor DeSantis renewing the State of Emergency in Florida.
+April 6, 2021. ***UPDATE APRIL 29, 2021: FLIP FLOP!
+PASCO COUNTY SCHOOL SUPERINTENDENT NOW SAYS DESANTIS STATE OF EMERGENCY HAS NO BEARING ON FORCED MASKING ON CHILDREN!**** The Pasco County School Board released a statement admitting their mask mandate hinges on Governor DeSantis renewing the State of Emergency in Florida.
 "The authority of Pasco Schools to require masks is dependent on whether or not Governor DeSantis’ Executive Order is extended beyond the expiration date of April 26.
 If the Executive Order is not extended, the district will have no choice but to make masks optional," the statement posted to Facebook reads (Screenshot attached).
 The statement was released after journalist Jonathan Riches posted from today's school board meeting, "Pasco

 County School Board heard our voices & are now shifting to voluntary Masks, not Mandatory.